- Sports & activity

 - Short breaks available

 If you want to enjoy the privacy of a country manor with the comforts of a luxury hotel then look no further.
-Felin Newydd is a luxurious exclusive-use manor house with stunning, stylish interiors and 50 acres of gardens and parkland.
+Felin Newydd is a luxurious exclusive-use manor house just inside the Welsh border between Brecon and Hay on Wye.
+It has stunning, stylish interiors and 50 acres of gardens and parkland.
 Come and experience its unrivalled peace and privacy.

 Detailed driving directions provided on booking.
 Cardiff airport is 80km away and Bristol airport is 120km.